Profzubbyd/66DaysofData/README.md

 ### Day 43
 Today, I studied time series in R specifically on modeling deterministic trends.
 I studied straight line regression, polynomial regression, and seasonal means model all using least squares estimation.
 I also did some analysis on residuals, checking their normality and independence.

+### Day 44
+Today, I studied variable selection in R. When fitting a model, how many regressors are too much or too little or just right?
+I explored several stepwise methods for carrying this out.

+### Day 45
+Today, I started a project on studying taxi-out time of airlines and how fuel consumption can be reduced.
+I focused on scraping the data today.
+There are so much to learn through doing projects.
+I have been studying since but project teaches better.
+Hopeful of the findings I'll make with this.